mxjxn/such-lssvm/packages/lssvm-contracts/BASE_TESTNET_DEPLOYMENT_SUMMARY.md

    Restart your Next.js dev server after updating for changes to take effect.

 2. **Test the Deployment**:
-   - Create a test pool using the deployed factory
+   - Create a test pool using the deployed factory and test NFTs
+   - Use TestNFT721 for ERC721/ETH pools
+   - Use TestNFT1155 for ERC1155/ETH pools
    - Verify the pool appears in the miniapp
    - Test buying and selling NFTs on testnet